Want to know how to improve your web app in 2020? Then look no further than you’re user’s, it’s all about user experience analysis!

 To effectively analyse these user flows Mouseflow allows you to create funnels, which when activated outline detailed drop off and success rates for a defined user flow, along with a good set of filtering options.
 The funnels themselves once defined use data based on an amalgamated set of the latest customer sessions hitting that user flow.

-With funnels in your UX Analysis arsenal, when your team releases a new user flow or an update to an existing one, you can actively track its performance in line with you’re teams hypothesised expectations, which in turn you can deliver to management to show the success and or failure of a new / existing feature for a particular product update.
+With funnels in your UX Analysis arsenal, when your team releases a new user flow or an update to an existing one, you can actively track its performance in line with you’re teams hypothesized expectations, which in turn you can deliver to management to show the success and or failure of a new/existing feature for a particular product update.

 Customised Feedback Forms

-Mouseflow has this built into its UX Analysis tool set as well, which allows you to create a quick feedback form or questionnaire inside your Web app.
-This can then be activated within Mouseflow for a particular features release.
-Customers visiting the new page / feature will then see the small feedback form (where intended) giving them the ability to engage directly with Product Owners and UX experts without having to talk to them!
-Back in Mouseflow the data is collated and you can see a breakdown of responses, allowing you to measure how your latest updates / releases have been received by your customer base.
+Mouseflow has this built into its UX Analysis toolset as well, which allows you to create a quick feedback form or questionnaire inside your Web app.
+This can then be activated within Mouseflow for the release of a particular feature.
+Customers visiting the new page/feature will then see the small feedback form (where intended) giving them the ability to engage directly with Product Owners and UX experts without having to talk to them!
+Back in Mouseflow the data is collated and you can see a breakdown of responses, allowing you to measure how your latest updates/releases have been received by your customer base.